-Today’s dental professional recognizes that that there is a requirement for caring, well-trained, multi-skilled dental auxiliaries because of the tremendous advances in technology, along with public demand for quality care.
+Today’s dental professional recognizes that there is a requirement for caring, well-trained, multi-skilled dental auxiliaries because of the tremendous advances in technology, along with public demand for quality care.
 The Dental Administrative Assistant program is designed to provide employment-ready, comprehensively trained graduates.
-Students will:

 - Develop the knowledge and skills to cope with dental emergencies and how to deal with special needs and medically compromised patients.

-- Explore the administration of a dental office: understanding human behaviour and cultural diversity, communication pathways, patient needs and telephone skills, written communication, dental office procedures, computer applications in dentistry, record keeping, filing and scheduling, recall programs, and inventory.
+- Explore the administration of a dental office: understanding human behavior and cultural diversity, communication pathways, patient needs, and telephone skills, written communication, dental office procedures, computer applications in dentistry, record keeping, filing and scheduling, recall programs, and inventory.
 Students also learn about general accounting in a dental office, accounts payable, payroll, and insurance.

 These graduates are qualified to work in a hands-on administrative and support capacity in a wide variety of dental settings and occupations, including the nine types of dental offices:

 - Endodontists: specialize in root canal

 - Maxillofacial Radiologists: use imaging technology to diagnose disease in the head and neck

 - Oral and Maxillofacial Surgeons: operate on the jaws and mouth